eebssk1/VBox-IntelGraphic-CrashWorkaround/README.md

 &nbsp;Reboot to Windows Recovery Env or Any PE System you like and replace the "doomed" files with your modified files.(Make backups!!!)\
 &nbsp;Reboot to normal system and start the windows guest to see if this fix the problem.

-It looks like Intel's new certificate is somehow confusing VirtualBox (Although VB's some code are specially reword to fix this a century ago).\
+It looks like Intel's new certificate is somehow confusing VirtualBox (Although VB's some code are specially reworked to fix this a century ago).\
 And this only happens near the new general driver like 9077..

 I already posted a thread on intel community but they say they can't replicate....Quitly interesting....\